1923–24 WCHL season

 The 1923–24 WCHL season was the third season for the Western Canada Hockey League (WCHL).
 Four teams played 30 games each.
 The Calgary Tigers defeated the Regina Capitals to win the WCHL title.
-Calgary moved on to the Stanley Cup playoffs, losing in the Final to the Montreal Canadiens.
+Calgary moved on to the Stanley Cup playoffs, losing in the Finals to the Montreal Canadiens.

 League business

 The league approved a rule limiting goaltender pads to 12 in in width.